Switches used in the command line

 C:\Program Files\Devart\dbForge Edge\dbForge Studio for MySQL>dbforgemysql.com

-Below all switches of this option are described, together with usage examples.
+All switches of this option are described below, along with usage examples.

 /compfile